artefactual/atom-docs/user-manual/data-templates/isad-template.rst

 ..
 NOTE::

-   AtoM will allow users to add additional EAD subelements to :term:`field` in the :term:`edit page` to accommodate all the possibilities in EAD for more granularity, such as ``<extent>``, ``<dimensions>``, ``<physfacet>``, and ``<genreform>``.
-In the :term:`view page` the EAD tags will be hidden, but preserved during export and re-import.
+   AtoM will allow users to add additional EAD subelements to the :term:`field` in the :term:`edit page` to accommodate all the possibilities in EAD for more granularity, such as ``<extent>``, ``<dimensions>``, ``<physfacet>``, and ``<genreform>``.
+In the :term:`view page`, the EAD tags will be hidden, but preserved during export and re-import.

    .. image:: images/physdesc-ead-isad.*